irpcpro/attendance-device/README.md

 C++ Attendance Device project witch FingerPrint and NFC Card Reader with modules `Arduino mega 2560` and `Arduino Ethernet shield w5100`, `NFC PN V3` and `Fingerprint ZFM60`.

+## needed files

-All the needed files, Altium PCB circuit, 3D model case and Flowchart are in `FILES` directory
+:warning: All the needed files, Altium PCB circuit, 3D model case and Flowchart are in `FILES` directory

 ## Authors